oliverwood93/NCNews_Docker_BE/README.md

 ```

-8. Add the follwing scripts to the package.json (if there a start script already exists then omit this line):
+8. Add the following scripts to the package.json (if there a start script already exists then omit this line):

 ```json
 "scripts": {